Donor Liability

 Effective January 1, 1989, The California Legislature passed a bill that specifically authorizes any food facility (this definition includes restaurants and other retailers of prepared food) to donate food to a non-profit charitable organization or to a food bank and specifically limits liability for injuries.

-The new law provides that unless there has been negligence or a deliberately bad act during preparation, if donated food is fit for human consumption at the time it is donated, the person donating it will not be liable for any injury resulting from its consumption.
-This is true whether or not laws regulating packaging, labeling, storage or handling are complied with by the group receiving the donation.
+The new law provides that unless there has been negligence or a deliberately bad act during preparation if donated food is fit for human consumption at the time it is donated, the person donating it will not be liable for any injury resulting from its consumption.
+This is true whether or not laws regulating packaging, labeling, storage, or handling are complied with by the group receiving the donation.
 Prior law gave this protection to wholesale food processors, but now, restaurants and other retail facilities are protected too.

-Additional Education on Liability, please visit these comprehensive sites.
+For additional Education on Liability, please visit these comprehensive sites.

 Importance of the Emerson Bill

 Some 160 billion pounds of discarded food also clogs up landfills.
-Worldwide, one-third of the world's food — some 1.3 billion tons — is lost or wasted every year, according to the United Nations Environment Program.Jun 5, 2018
+Worldwide, one-third of the world’s food — some 1.3 billion tons — is lost or wasted every year, according to the United Nations Environment Program.
+Jun 5, 2018

 41 million Americans struggle with hunger, a number nearly equal to the 40.6 million officially living in poverty.
 Based on annual income, 72% of the households lived at or below the federal poverty level with a median annual household income of $9,175.

 12.9 million children in the US are food insecure.
-There are 15.6 million U.S. households suffering from food insecurity – 12.7 percent of all U.S households.
+There are 15.6 million U.S. households suffering from food insecurity – 12.7 percent of all U.S. households.

 Potential donors most often cite fear of liability as the reason they refuse to donate to feeding programs.
-Before passage of the national law, all 50 states and the District of Columbia had adopted laws protecting donors.
+Before the passage of the national law, all 50 states and the District of Columbia had adopted laws protecting donors.
 Yet, differences in language and applicability between states often discouraged national and regional companies from donating.
-With the national law in place, regional and national donors have the uniform language that protects them from civil and criminal liability.
+With the national law in place, regional and national donors have a uniform language that protects them from civil and criminal liability.

 What does the law do?